swup/fragment-plugin/README.md

 ### rules

-The rules that define whether a visit will be considered as a fragment visit.
+The rules that define whether a visit will be considered a fragment visit.
 Each rule consists of mandatory `from` and `to` URL patterns, an array `fragments` of selectors, as well as an optional `name` of this rule to allow precise styling.
 The from/to patterns are converted to regular expressions by [path-to-regexp](https://www.npmjs.com/package/path-to-regexp).